Neebzan/default-ok-charts/README.md

 # default-ok-charts

 A Helm chart respository for default k8s definitions

-This repository contains default charts for everyday use.
+This repository contains default test charts for everyday use.
 The soul purpose being to standardize the way

 ## Add the repository

 ```sh
 helm repo add ok-defaults https://ok-amba.github.io/default-ok-charts
 helm repo update